Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Non-Parametric Closed-Loop Behavior Learning for Multi-Agent Motion Planning

 Notably, we have $U\in\mathbb{R}^{ m(T_{p}+T_{f})\times (T_\textup{num}-T_{p}-T_{f}+1)}$ and $Y \in\mathbb{R}^{q(T_{p}+T_{f})\times (T_\textup{num}-T_{p}-T_{f}+1)}$.

-\begin{remark} To ensure the signal is persistently exciting of order $L$, the minimum number of input/output measurement data is $T_\textup{min}=(m+1)L-1$.
-Furthermore, to guarantee that the column span of the generalized Hankel matrix with respect to the input/output measurement data is the whole behavior space in the behavioral view, we have $L=T_{p}+T_{f}+n$. \end{remark}
+As noted in~\cite{coulson2019data}, to ensure the signal is persistently exciting of order $L$, the minimum number of input/output measurement data is $T_\textup{min}=(m+1)L-1$.
+Furthermore, to guarantee that the column span of the generalized Hankel matrix with respect to the input/output measurement data is the whole behavior space in the behavioral view, we have $L=T_{p}+T_{f}+n$.

 Typically, injecting a random signal to an unstable open-loop system leads to a significantly large output signal, which unpleasantly increases the condition number of the generalized Hankel matrix.
 Essentially, a large condition number can dramatically slow down the convergence of the optimization process in the following numerical procedures, and cause inexact solutions due to the existence of numerical errors.
 Thus, in this paper, we propose the use of closed-loop input/output measurement data to overcome this shortcoming, where a prescribed controller is designed to make sure the closed-loop system is stabilizing.